algorithm0r/SuperMarioBros/.github/pull_request_template.md

 ## Contributors and code author(s)

-- *Indicate the name of participants in this PRs*
+- *Indicate the name of participants in this PRs.*

+## Final check

+Have you fully filled out this document, and add a label **PR: NEED REVIEW** to this pull request?
+Answer *Yes* (as it should be) means you are good to go!
+Thanks for the contribution.

+- [ ] Yes
+- [ ] No